MathieuNls/bianca/bianca.md

 ## Building a database of defect-commits and fix-commits {#sub:golden}

-_COMMENT FOR MATHIEU: There is a lot of repetition here about commit-guru from section 3B.
-I say remove the commmit-guru text and just say as discussed earlier in section 3B_
+\comment{Emad}{There is a lot of repetition here about commit-guru from section 3B.
+I say remove the commmit-guru text and just say as discussed earlier in section 3B}

 To validate the results obtained by BIANCA, we needed to use a reliable approach marking defect-commits.
 For this, we turned to Commit-guru [@Rosen2015] which has the ability to unwind the complete history of a project and label commits as defect-commits if they appear to be linked to a closed issue.
 We use the commit-guru labels as the baseline to compute the precision and recall of BIANCA.